GG Connector Corp.

 A site visit was performed on March 23, 2010.
 All of the above identified SWMUs and AOCs were located.
 While none of these areas are currently active, other than the UST closure, none of the areas have had associated investigations or closures.
 EPA was also supplied with additional sample results from behind the outside shed near a Drum Storage Area.
 The results identified low level RCRA metals and a slight trace of organics.
 The samples appear to have been taken due to stressed vegetation noticed.

 Based on the minimal information for the SWMUs and AOCs mentioned, EPA notified GG of the need to perform some investigatory work at the warehouse.
-Once this investigation is complete, EPA will decide if additional information or sampling at the facility is required to determine whether or not the environmental indicators have been met or if Corrective Action is required by the facility.
+Once this investigation was completed, EPA determined that the environmental indicators have been met and no further Corrective Action was required by the facility.

 - Corrective Action Statement of Basis [PDF, 8 pages,699 KB, About PDF ]